Groups, Orders, and Dynamics: The Conrad Property

-\begin{small}\begin{ex} Recall from Example \ref{sobre-b3-b4} that the commutator subgroup $[\mathbb{B}_3, \mathbb{B}_3]$ is free in $\s_1 \s_2^{-1}$ and $\s_1^2 \s_2^{-2}$.
+\begin{small}\begin{ex} Recall from Example \ref{sobre-b3-b4} that the commutator subgroup $[\mathbb{B}_3, \mathbb{B}_3]$ is isomorphic to $\mathbb{F}_2$, with $\s_1 \s_2^{-1}$ and $\s_1^2 \s_2^{-2}$ as free generators.
 Denote by $\preceq$ the restriction of the Dehornoy left-order to $[\mathbb{B}_3,\mathbb{B}_3]$.
 As we show below, $\preceq$ has no proper convex subgroups.\footnote{This example is due to Clay \cite{exotic}.
 However, the existence of a left-order on $\mathbb{F}_2$ with no proper convex subgroups also follows from the work of McCleary \cite{SM85}.
 See also \cite{NW} for left-orders on braid groups without proper convex subgroups.} Since, as it is easily shown, $\preceq$ is non-Conradian (compare Example \ref{deh-no}), its Conradian soul is trivial.